getamna/integrations/readme.md

 You may demo the library for free, and purchase a **one-time** access token for complete library usage.
 Read [pricing](https://gumco.com/integrations-library)

-Compare with services such as Nylas or Kloudless.
+Alternate to services such as Nylas or Kloudless.

 #### Free Limits